top of page

 Grain elevator

 The Columbia Basin Trust bought Creston’s iconic grain elevators in 2018.
-Both date to the mid-1930s.
-While the Trust embarked on an extensive restoration of one of them, they have decided that the other is beyond salvage and they plan to demolish it.
-A contractor has been hired.
+Both dated to the mid-1930s.
+While the Trust embarked on an extensive restoration of one of them, they decided that the other was beyond salvage and planned to demolish it.

 FRUITVALE